-All your lessons must be referred to in your configuration file " diaou.conf ", otherwise they will be ignored by software " Diaoulek ".
-We will see later the contains of that file.
+All your lessons must be referred to in your configuration file "diaou.conf", otherwise they will be ignored by software "Diaoulek".
+However, the lessons located into the "OWN" directory are automatically taken into account.We will see later the contains of the configuration file.

 Then, you have also to create a dictionary of all your entries in alphabetic order.
-This is automatically done in version 1.3 of the software when some update is necessary, but you can also do it by typing in the command line of the vocabulary window the order "!dico ".

-This order generates the file " diaou dico ".
+This is automatically done since version 1.3 of the software when some update is necessary, but you can also do it by typing in the command line of the vocabulary window the order "!dico".
+This order generates the file "diaou dico".
 Here are some lines of such a file :